Canada - Seizure of unauthorized items at Atlantic Institution

-The unauthorized items seized included nine bales of tobacco, one cell phone, and one charger.
-The total estimated institutional value of this seizure is $11,500.
+The unauthorized items seized included seven bales of tobacco, five cell phones, five chargers, three charging blocks and 11 SIM cards.
+The total estimated institutional value of this seizure is $21,000.

 The Correctional Service of Canada (CSC) has set up a telephone tip line for all federal institutions so that it may receive additional information about activities relating to security at CSC institutions.
 These activities may be related to drug use or trafficking that may threaten the safety and security of visitors, inmates, and staff members working at CSC institutions.